econoalchemist/Foundation-Passport/06 Creating a Passphrase.md

 After you add a passphrase, in order to have a complete backup, you will need:

 - The microSD card with the encrypted backup file (or the 24-words in writting)
-- The 6-word password to decrypt it
+- The 6-word password to decrypt the backup file
 - The passphrase & fingerprint

 ### Step 1